 The City administration agrees with the above recommendation.
 The unrestricted fund balance will be monitored regularly.
-Steps such as, adjustments to revenues and expenditures or appropriate transfers to other funds, such as the Capital Project Fund, will be taken to ensure compliance with Utah State Code.
+Steps such as: monitoring the progress of construction projects and anticipated payment draws; adjusting revenues and expenditures; making appropriate transfers to other funds, such as the Capital Project Fund, will be taken to ensure compliance with Utah State Code.